Annette Vee

 With Alison Langmead, she designed a popular undergraduate course, Digital Humanity, that asks students to consider what it means to be human in an age of ubiquitous computing.
 With colleagues in English and the School of Computing and Information, she helped to design and launch an undergraduate major in Digital Narrative and Interactive Design that bridges courses across computer and information science and English.

-She is on the leadership team of a Mellon-funded Sawyer Seminar Grant, “Information Ecosystems: Creating Data (and Absence) From the Quantitative to the Digital Age,” which brings together scholars from multiple disciplines to consider the roles that digitized data and information affect research in the humanities and social sciences.
-She chairs the Rhetoric, Literacy and Writing Studies: Literacy Forum at MLA, and is active in the fields of composition, software studies and computers and writing.
+She was on the leadership team of a Mellon-funded Sawyer Seminar Grant, “Information Ecosystems: Creating Data (and Absence) From the Quantitative to the Digital Age,” which brought together scholars from multiple disciplines to consider the roles that digitized data and information affect research in the humanities and social sciences.
+She is active in the fields of composition, literary studies, software studies and computers and writing.

-Visit her website for syllabi and other examples of her work.
+Visit her website for syllabi and other examples of her work or her Substack blog for current writing.
 Downloads are available on Pitt’s institutional repository and further citations on Orchid.

 Coding Literacy: How Computer Programming is Changing Writing, MIT Press, July 2017. https://mitpress.mit.edu/books/coding-literacy.